 - A second flat section follows, its name is Plan Veny, characterized by groves, meadows and clearings where spaces have been created for picnics, campsites and for cars to park.
 A bridge leads to the orographic left of the valley to the village of Purtud/Peutérey, located under the suggestive pyramid of the Aiguille Noire du Peutérey.

 Back on the road Val Veny on the orographic right of the valley.
 After crossing a few clearings and climbing a few hairpin bends you will reach the settlement of Visaille, a small group of houses located opposite the enormous mass of Mont Blanc whose famous pillars and the Freney and Brouillard glaciers stand majestically over the valley.
 Immediately afterwards, the valley is interrupted by the Miage glacier, which flows down a deep side-valley to the South of Mont Blanc, creating a sort of barrier with its large moraines.
-The third sector begins with a gorge, with the asphalted road runs between the moraine and the stream (Dora di Veny) which runs at the foot of Mt Fortin.
+Lake Combal in the middle of Val Veny The third sector begins with a gorge, with the asphalted road runs between the moraine and the stream (Dora di Veny) which runs at the foot of Mt Fortin.
 A little further on, the valley leaves behind the side of the moraine (impressive) and opens into a vast grassy plateau, where the stream flows calmly and wide forming the Lake Combal.
 At the beginning of the plain, a system of paths allows you to climb up to the edge of the moraine, from where you can easily reach one of the wonders of the area: Lake Miage.
 It is a small glacial lake enclosed in part by the moraine and in part by the mass of the looming glacier.

 The valley continues on a plain for almost one kilometer ending at the confluence with the glacial valley that descends from the Aiguille des Glaciers.
 Here the valley floor rises by elevation until it is closed on its right by the Pyramides Calcaires, a group of limestone, bare and rocky towers.
 Almost at the base of the pyramids you can see (and reach by foot) the Elisabetta Soldini Refuge (2195 m MSL).- The last stretch of the valley is the Great Valley de la Lex Blanche: a succession of slopes and valleys (partly grassy and partly stony) flanking at their base the Pyramides Calcaires and, with a last leap, reach 2512 m MSL at the alpine pass of the Col de la Seigne.
 This pass represents the border point between Italy and France and is also one of the most important passes of the Mont Blanc Tour.